ambuilding/Python/harvardResearch/analyse/readme.md

   - signal transduction networks,
   - protein interaction networks, and much, much more.

+- Some basic concepts about networks
+- Write a Python function Generate very simple random graphs
+- Finally, analyze some basic properties of social networks collected in different rural villages in India.

 ### About
 - the basic components of networks and the graphs that represent them
   - such as neighbor, degree, path, component, and largest connected component.
-  - analyze some basic properties of social networks collected in different rural villages in India.
   - Network refers to the real world object, such as a road network,
   - whereas a graph refers to its abstract mathematical representation.
   - Any component is connected when considered on its own,
   - but there are no edges between the nodes that belong to different components.

-- Basic network concepts
+##### Basic network concepts
 - Graphs consist of `nodes`, also called `vertices`, and `links`, also called `edges`.
 - Mathematically, a graph is a collection of vertices and edges where each edge corresponds to a pair of vertices.
+- When we visualize graphs, we typically draw vertices as circles and
+  - edges as lines connecting the circles.
 - The `degree` of a vertex is the number of entries connected to it
-  - A `path` is a sequence of unique vertices
+- A `path` is a sequence of unique vertices,
+  - such that any two vertices in the sequence are connected by an edge.
+- The length of a path is defined as the number of edges in that path.
+- if there is a path from every vertex to every other vertex, connected.
+- If a graph is not connected, disconnected.
+- If a graph is disconnected, it breaks apart naturally into pieces, or components.
+  - Any component is connected when considered on its own,
+  - but there are no edges between the nodes that belong to different components.
+- the largest connected component, the one having the greatest number of nodes.

+#####  Basics of NetworkX
 - use the NetworkX module to create and manipulate network graphs
   - visualize a graph
   - `G.degree()` Networkx stores the degrees of nodes in a dictionary where